pbl834610670/ECE445SP25_Team33/README.md

 ## 04/01/2025
 Today, we tested the functionality of the cooling fan and make sure it was able to suck up dusts on the table.
 We also talked to the machine shop about the design of our car boards.

+## 04/05/2025
+Today, I worked on writing the code for edge detection and tried to combine it with the obstacle avoidance code.